nabil38/Catalog/templates/plex/0/README.md

-# NFS Server
+# Plex Server
-Chares /export folder mounted on host /export folder
+Installs Plex server with deluge client
 ## Usage
-Use Label "nfs=server" on host for container deployment
+Use Label "plex=1" on host for container deployment